Wegadesk Gorup-Paul: Early life

 Wegadesk Gorup-Paul, a native Mik'maq originally hailing from Antigonish, Nova Scotia, took up diving at the age of eleven after his mother noticed him doing flips on the family trampoline.
 Raised by a single mother of four, Wegadesk notes that money was always tight as a child, but the family was always able to get the funds together to travel to competition.
 Originally hesitant about taking up the sport at a competitive level because of the regulation "Speedo" the athletes wear in competition, Wegadesk eventually warmed up to the uniform as he quickly transformed into a highly talented diver.

 Competitive career

 Training under coach Trevor Palmatier at the Saanich Commonwealth Place in Victoria, BC, for the Boardworks Diving program, Wegadesk began to quickly find success on both the national and international levels.
 Wegadesk focused primarily on platform diving and synchronized events at large competitions.
 With his eyes originally on competing at the 2008 Beijing Summer Olympic Games, Wegadesk had many strong results for his country and many top 10 finishes at international events.
 At the time of his retirement from competitive diving in 2007, Wegadesk was ranked at number three in the world for platform diving.

+Competing for Canada at the 2006 Commonwealth Games in Melbourne, he placed 4th in the men's synchronized 10 metre platform event (with Riley McCormick) and 8th in the men's 10 metre platform event.